MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 Queries the CodePush service to see whether the configured app deployment has an update available.
 By default, it will use the deployment key that's configured in your **config.xml** file, but you can override that by specifying a value via the optional `deploymentKey` parameter.
 This can be useful when you want to dynamically "redirect" a user to a specific deployment, such as allowing "Early access" via an easter egg or a user setting switch.

 When the update check completes, it will trigger the `onUpdateCheck` callback with one of two possible values:
-1. `null` if there is no update available.
+1. `null` if there's no update available.
 This occurs in the following scenarios:
    - The configured deployment doesn't contain any releases, and therefore, nothing to update.
    - The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).
    - The currently running app already has the latest release from the configured deployment, and therefore, doesn't need it again.